 What will you study?

 Course topics include areas of both mechanical and electronic engineering, specialised topics in biomedical engineering and courses in basic medical and biological sciences.
-Courses include the following:
+Example biomedical courses include:

-In the Junior Sophister (third) year you will study technical courses in both mechanical/manufacturing engineering and electronic engineering, along with a course in Anatomy and physiology.
-In the Senior Sophister (fourth) year and (optional) Masters (fifth) year you will study a range of technical subjects, most being in specialised areas of biomedical engineering (see above), and a course in Cell and molecular biology.
+In the Junior Sophister (third) year you will study technical courses in both mechanical/manufacturing engineering and electronic engineering, along with courses in anatomy and physiology.
+In the Senior Sophister (fourth) year and (optional) Masters (fifth) year you will study a range of technical subjects, including the specialised subject of biomedical engineering (see above).

 Project work is an important aspect of this degree and there is an extensive research facility available to students.
 You will carry out several projects, including a major research project in your final year.
-Some examples of final-year projects include:
+Examples of final-year projects include:

 Study abroad and work experience

 You can spend your fourth year studying abroad or a term working in industry.
 There are opportunities to study abroad through the Erasmus, Cluster and Unitech exchange programmes.
 The Department links with many universities including Katholieke University of Leuven, Belgium; INSA de Lyon, France; INPG Grenoble; Karlsruhe, Germany and KTH, Sweden.

 Ireland’s medical technology sector has evolved into a global leader for medical device and diagnostic products, with exports annually exceeding €8bn.
 Ireland has 320 companies involved in developing, manufacturing and marketing pacemakers to micro-electronic devices, orthopaedic implants, diagnostics, contact lenses and stents.
 These companies have a strong demand for high quality graduates at the Masters and PhD level because of the high technical level of their products.
 Biomedical engineers also find employment in clinics and hospitals where they work as clinical engineers, responsible for complex, expensive diagnostic equipment and laboratories.